 Marketing, Sales & Service (1300)

-Marketing & Communications Intern will assist with event prep for upcoming fall events and with ongoing membership communications (e-blast and website) for a membership organization.
+Marketing and Communications Intern will assist with event prep for upcoming fall events and with ongoing membership communications (e-blast and website) for a membership organization.

 Required Work Dates: June 1 - June 12